opalmedapps/opal-admin/THIRDPARTY.md

 Pillow is the friendly PIL fork.
 It is

-    Copyright © 2010-2024 by Jeffrey A. Clark and contributors
+    Copyright © 2010 by Jeffrey A. Clark and contributors

-Like PIL, Pillow is licensed under the open source HPND License:
+Like PIL, Pillow is licensed under the open source MIT-CMU License:

 By obtaining, using, and/or copying this software and/or its associated documentation, you agree that you have read, understood, and will comply